Although socially acceptable, alcohol destroys relationships in many ways when it is abused.

 As alcohol use disorder progresses, many people find their friendships are predicated on alcohol.
-For someone who finds friends commenting on their alcohol intake, it can be more tempting to spend time with others engaged in heavy drinking unlikely to call you out for alcohol abuse.
+For someone who finds friends commenting on their alcohol intake, it can be more tempting to spend time with others engaged in heavy drinking who are unlikely to call you out for alcohol abuse.

 Not only do those abusing alcohol make changes to the friends they spend time with, but they are often incapable of the best form of friendship.
 Selfish and unreliable behaviors often lead to rifts in friendships, and sober friends usually drift away from those actively abusing alcohol over time.

 Alcoholism is a chronic and progressive condition, but you can fight back and enjoy sustained sobriety with the right treatment.